spegelius/3DModels/PCCase/README.md

 ![](doc/frame_reinforcements.png)

 ### PSU mounts
-In this section we'll print and install the PSU mount parts.
+In this section we'll print and install the ATX PSU mount parts.
 If you have the actual PSU meant for this case in hand, it helps when positioning the PSU support beam but that can be done when actually installing the PSU.
+The PSU shouldn't be installed yet since we need to build the rest of the case first.

 Parts to print:
 - 1 x PSU_STL/PSU_plate_mount_1.stl
 - 1 x PSU_STL/PSU_plate_mount_2.stl
 - 2 x PSU_plate_long_tie_bottom.stl
 - 4 x PSU_plate_long_tie.stl
-- 1 x PSU_STL/PSU_backplate_x.stl.
+- 1 x PSU_STL/PSU_backplate_W.stl.
 Use one that matches the case width
-- 1 x PSU_STL/PSU_bottom_support_x.stl.
+- 1 x PSU_STL/PSU_bottom_support_W.stl.
 Use one that matches the case width
 - 2 x PSU_STL/PSU_bottom_support_long_tie.stl

 Print settings: